govau/service-manual/content/starting-team/roles/each-role.md

 -  available to the team, but not necessarily present with them at all times

 #### Delivery manager
-The delivery manager enables the team to deliver high-quality services.
+The delivery manager enables the team to build high-quality services.
 They remove blockers to progress and run product meetings.
 They:

 -  deliver products and services using agile methodologies, iterating products and processes frequently to meet users’ needs
 -  work with product managers to plan the work needed to deliver products and services